ikrima/gamedevguide/content/dev-notes/zig/zig-crash-course.md

   * Implicit integer widening casts allowed

-  * `@intCast` for narrowing conversions.
-Out of range cast is detectable illegal behavior

   * Overflows are detectable illegal behavior

   * To explicitly allow overflow, use overflow operators